 Note: Certification in 4-8 middle grades is available through Add-On.

 The College of Education is fully accredited by the National Council for the Accreditation for Teacher Education (NCATE).
 The Family and Consumer Sciences Programs are fully accredited by the American Association of Family and Consumer Sciences (AAFCS).
 The School Psychology Program is fully accredited by the National Association of School Psychologists (NASP).
+The Clinical Mental Health and School Counseling Program are fully accredited by the Council for Accreditation of counseling and Related Educational Programs (CACREP).

 The College of Education prepares teachers, resource and support personnel, and administrators for education service.
 The College’s programs focus on the needs of individuals interested in the traditional elementary and secondary school environments.
 However, the development of innovative concepts is encouraged.
 Candidates are prepared for all areas of education from pre-school through adult years in both the public and private sectors.
 The knowledge and skills necessary for effective learning and teaching are provided to prospective teachers and other school personnel.
 In addition to programs of study leading to its degrees, the College offers credit and non-credit workshops designed specifically to meet the unique needs of area school systems.